aerogo/pixy/README.md

 * Extremely fast HTML template rendering
 * Less bugs due to type checks

-## Inspiration

-Pixy syntax is heavily inspired by Pug (formerly known as Jade) with some enforced limitations.

 ## Syntax

 A pixy template is a collection of components.